erewok/talks/rust_with_haskell_lessons/talk.md

 ## Why is Haskell interesting?

 - Focus on _correctness_ enforced at compile-time.
-- Moving some business logic into the type system.
+- Move some business logic into the type system.
-- Thinking of programs and types as algebraic relationships.
+- Think of programs and types as algebraic relationships.
 - Immutability.
 Referential transparency.
 - Great for Concurrency.